 - Zumba, Yoga, Spinning, Pilates, Tai Chi, Meditation.
 There are fitness classes galore with no annual gym membership fee required.

 As you can see, a cruise holiday can be so much more than just sailing the high seas.
-It can be an incredible eye-opening learning experience.
+It can be an incredible eye-opening learning experience and a fabulous way to travel the world.
 So, get out there and get some “firsts” under your belt on a cruise and in no time, you’ll be returning for seconds and thirds…